-Digital safes containing secrets protected by the SuperLocks, either through the Multi-Share Secret Distribution (Shamir's Secret Sharing) or the Krypton Tokens in the Ai-Fi Incognito Cloud.
+Digital safes containing secrets protected by the SuperLocks, either through the Multi-Share Secret Distribution (Shamir's Secret Sharing) or the Cryptons in the Ai-Fi Incognito Cloud.
 They provide Ai-Fi Domain security taking advantage of your private devices and resources, and accessing the anonymous/pseudonymous storages in the Ai-Fi Incognito Cloud, which are popularly adopted to protect many different kinds of recovery seeds for a variety of cryptocurrencies.

-The Ai-Fi Wallet, containing:
+The Ai-Fi Wallet in Ai-Fi Central, containing:

 3 above is the foundational privacy and protection implements built into Ai-Fi, based on which those "safes" in 2 are constructed.
-The functions provided in 2, the SuperLocks, offer the linkage between the Ai-Fi Central and the Ai-Fi Incognito Cloud, which allows anonymous access to independent safes residing in the cloud, accessible only through strong cryptographical keys.
+The functions provided in 2, the SuperLocks, offer the linkage between the Ai-Fi Central and the Ai-Fi Incognito Cloud, which allows anonymous access to independent safes hosted in the cloud, accessible only through strong cryptographical keys.

 Modern protection scheme of one's digital assets based on Public Key Cryptography is considered foolproof.
 The success of Bitcoin and other cryptocurrencies are directly accredited to this technology.
-Clearly, its effectiveness hinges on the way we safeguard our private keys.
+Clearly, its effectiveness hinges on the practice we safeguard our private keys.
 Even though considered stronger than passwords, private keys must be physically recorded since they are too long to memorize.

 The objective is to protect the following common categories of digital assets: